Swan-Cross is proud to make available a varied collection of quality choral

 Hosanna!
 SATB with children's choir, piano accompaniment, and optional recorder descant Approx. perf. time: 3:40 Prices: |

-Suitable especially for Palm Sunday.
-This arrangement can be performed with or without a children's choir, but it is especially nice when done with.
-Its Jewish flavor makes it ideal for a Palm Sunday processional, complete with waving palm leaves.
-Unfortunately, although it has been performed several times in a number of different churches, I have not been able to get a decent recording of it.
-So, the demo recording presented here is done with electro-acoustic instruments. |
+Palm Sunday, primarily Can be performed with or without a children's choir, but especially nice when done with.
+Jewish flavor makes it ideal for a Palm Sunday processional, complete with waving palm leaves.
+Demo recording done with electro-acoustic instruments |

 209 Kb |